Bernstein-von Mises theorems for time evolution equations: Functional Bernstein--von Mises theorems

 \begin{remark} [Condition \ref{gemol} and parabolic PDE] \normalfont Conditions A)-D) can be expected to follow from regularity estimates for `dissipative' systems of the form (\ref{genpde}), see e.g., \cite{R01, E10}.
 We will demonstrate in Sec.\ref{pdean} how this works for periodic reaction-diffusion equations (\ref{evol}), but similar estimates exist for McKean-Vlasov systems \cite{NPR24} and for $2d$-Navier-Stokes equations \cite{NT23}.
 In contrast, Conditions E) and F) are more subtle and related to identifiability properties of the dynamical system, and the question of statistical consistency of likelihood-based inference methods -- see \cite{NT23} and also \cite{N24, NPR24} for related settings.
 Notably, \cite{NT23} prove the consistency of the posterior distributions $\hat \Pi_{t,N}$ from (\ref{imagemeasure}) in the periodic $2d$-Navier-Stokes setting, based on a logarithmic stability estimate for $\theta \mapsto \G(\theta)$.
 The Lipschitz stability condition E) is, however, a stronger requirement, which we verify for reaction diffusion equations below.
 It is possible because we have access to \textit{time average} measurements near the origin $t=0$ in (\ref{modelG}) -- note that the logarithmic lower bounds in \cite{NT23} explicitly rule out such situations.
 Our proof relies on the symmetry of certain Schr\"odinger operators (\ref{sop}) appearing in the linearisation.
-While this technique may not apply directly to general PDEs (\ref{genpde}), it is conceivable that Condition E) and the related injectivity part of Condition F) can still be verified without these symmetries.
-The surjectivity part of Condition F) should also hold for `dissipative' parabolic systems such as Navier-Stokes dynamics, possibly as in Theorem \ref{raf} by comparing the linearised equation to a time-independent parabolic system -- see also Remark \ref{clever}.
-These important extensions will be investigated elsewhere. \end{remark}
+This approach may not apply directly to general PDEs (\ref{genpde}), but Condition E) and the related injectivity part of Condition F) can still be verified for `dissipative' parabolic systems such as Navier-Stokes dynamics, as was shown recently in the follow up paper \cite{KN25}.
+See also Remark \ref{clever} for more discussion. \end{remark}